 using a pale grey as a base and soft white to finish.

 Knowing we love a challenge, a neighbour offered us these beauties...how could we say no?

 Because I didn't want the yellow/orange of the wood coming

 through the finish, the first step was painting with

 I prefer the variation of some timber peeking through.

-The dated floral fabric on the seat base was also painted with Chalk Paint.
+The dated floral fabric on the seat base was also painted.